TomHarrop/isrfg2016/notes/notes.md

 * rice inflorescence has a main axis called the rachis
 * the primary branches emerge from nodes on the rachis
 * secondary branches similarly attached to primary branches
+* tertiary branches may also form on secondary branches
-* spikelets are short branches on the primary and secondary branches
+* spikelets are short branches on the primary and higher-order branches
-* each spikelet bears one grain and spikelets are the individual floral units of the rice inflorescence
+* in the mature inflorescence each spikelet bears one grain
+* spikelets are the individual floral units of the rice inflorescence

 ## Branching component of yield